 We are therefore led to ask: can science develop adequate, quantitative theories of living systems, such that experiment and theory work ‘hand in glove’ like much of modern fundamental physics?
 This is the question that concerns the Morris Group, which applies and develops concepts from statistical and theoretical soft-condensed matter physics, as well as applied mathematics, in order to describe living matter.

-The focus spans a range of length-scales, from molecular signaling on a sub-cellular scale, to emergent phenomena at the tissue scale and beyond.
+The focus spans a range of length-scales, from molecular signalling on a sub-cellular scale, to emergent phenomena at the tissue scale and beyond.
 We work closely with experimental partners, typically studying systems in which an interplay between mechanics, geometry and information processing is important.

 [1] N. Goldenfeld & C. Woese, Annu.
 Rev. Condens.
 Matter Phys.
 2:375–99 (2011)

-- Molecular signalling and information processing at cell membranes
+Molecular signalling and information processing

 Highlight publications